APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org roles delete`

-Delete a role in the organisation
+Delete a role in the organization

 ```
 USAGE